 (See also Overview of Integrative, Complementary, and Alternative Medicine Overview of Integrative, Complementary, and Alternative Medicine Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more .)

-Evidence and Uses
+Evidence and Uses for Acupuncture

 Acupuncture research is inherently difficult to conduct.
 Blinding is challenging and so-called "sham" acupuncture often puts pressure on acupressure points, thereby creating a different treatment experience that may not be truly inert.
 In regions where acupuncture is more part of the culture, particularly in China, published acupuncture studies are more abundant and broader in scope.
 Results showing efficacy should be interpreted in light of the fact that interventions include the full schema of traditional Chinese medicine of which acupuncture is only a component.

 The World Health Organization (WHO) has helped with this clinical challenge by issuing a list of conditions for which they have deemed evidence of efficacy to be strong or available but for which additional study is recommended, including